SavvasEft/BellaBeat/README.md

 # Data used:

 For this project, the data used (found here: https://www.kaggle.com/arashnic/fitbit) were made available through Mobius (https://www.kaggle.com/arashnic , CC0: Public Domain).
-Although BellaBeat is a real company (https://bellabeat.com/) the senario is completely imaginary.
-It was inspired by an analytics case study, in google data analytics professional certificate.
+The senario is completely imaginary.
+It was inspired by an analytics case study, BellaBeat, in google data analytics professional certificate.